Saida el Alami: 2025 arrest and imprisonment

 On 1 July 2025, el Alami was arrested while walking down a street in Casablanca.
 While authorities did not initially share what charges had been made against her, local media reported that she had been arrested for insulting a government body and publishing false news on social media.

 On 3 July, el Alami was presented before the Aïn Sebaâ Court of First Instance on charges of "insulting a legally organised body, disseminating false allegations, and insulting the judiciary".
 Her trial was scheduled to start on 8 July, but was postponed after el Alami refused to attend after being denied legal representation at her initial hearing.
 She is being held at Oukacha Prison in Casablanca.

 On 15 July, at a further court appearance, el Alami shared she had been on a hunger and water strike since the previous day in response to her arbitrary detainment and deprivation of her legal counsel at an earlier hearing, in addition to breaches of Moroccan and international laws enshrining her right to freedom of expression.
 El Alami also alleged that she was being harassed within prison.
 El Alami temporarily ended her hunger strike on 18 July after stating that some of her demands had been met, including her being able to meet with her legal team and her treatment in prison improving.

 El Alami's trial was due to start on 23 July 2025.
 In September 2025, el Alami was sentenced to three years in prison and a fine of 20, 000 MAD by the Court of First Instance in Casablanca.

+In December 2025, it was reported that el Alami was on a hunger strike due to allegations of torture and mistreatment from staff at Aïn Sebaâ 1 Prison, including her bedding being sprayed with water.
+The prison administration denied that el Alami had been mistreated and that she was on hunger strike.